l0r3zz/sloblackswan/content/hybrid_animals_section.md

 The interaction effects are what made October 10 so destructive:

-1. **Tweet (Swan-ish) triggered the Rhino**: Normal volatility would be manageable, but the specific timing hit Binance's known weakness
+1. **Tweet (Grey Swan) triggered the Rhino**: Normal volatility would be manageable, but the specific timing hit Binance's known weakness
 2. **Rhino enabled the Jellyfish**: If Binance had adequate capacity, cascade wouldn't propagate
 3. **Jellyfish triggered the Elephant**: Exchange failures hit leveraged positions all at once
 4. **Elephant amplified the Jellyfish**: Liquidations created more exchange load, worsening the cascade